markfairbanks/tidytable/README.md

 However `data.table` doesn’t “remember” groups between function calls.
-So in `tidytable` you need to call `.by` in each function you want to operate “by group”, and you don’t need to call `ungroup()` at the end.
+So in `tidytable` you need to call `.by` in each function you want to operate “by group”, and you don’t need to call `ungroup()` at the end:

 ``` r
 library(tidytable)